capactio/capact/docs/ci.md

-#  Voltron CI and CD
+#  Capact CI and CD

 This document describes jobs created to automate the process of testing, building, and deploying newly merged functionality.